mstksg/inCode/copy/entries/machines-3.md

 twice; and the second one is dependent on the result of the first.
 This means that your context has to be *monadic*, in order to allow you to do this.

+So we sequence two "ticks" inside the monadic context, and then return the result afterwards, with the new composed autos.

 The neat thing is that Haskell's built-in syntax for handling monadic sequencing is nice, so you might be surprised when you write the `Category`
 instance: